AyrA/Gemini/docs/GEMINI+.md

 Because of this, no real header system like that of HTTP has been included.
 This also solves the problem of HTTP headers having grown out of proportion, especially the User-Agent and Cookie header.
-Using the URL only limits headers to how long of an url the server is willing to accept.
+Using the URL limits headers to how long of an url the server is willing to accept.